pachyderm/docs/content/latest/reference/pipeline-spec/s3-out.md

 `s3_out` allows your pipeline code to write results out to an S3 gateway endpoint instead of the typical `pfs/out` directory.
-When this parameter is set to `true`, Pachyderm includes a sidecar S3 gateway instance container in the same pod as the pipeline container.
+When this parameter is set to `true`, MLDM includes a sidecar S3 gateway instance container in the same pod as the pipeline container.
 The address of the output repository will be `s3://<output_repo>`.